JohnFromMars/BatchFromMarsPorject/README.md

 		                               .logger("TestSum", "D:/BatchFromMars", LogeLevel.FINEST)
 		                               .sum((s) -> s.substring(0, 4));

-The codes below are showing how to count the number of data with certain condition wheather substring 0 to 4 is greater than 1 and return Integer of total number which confer to the condition.
+The codes below are showing how to count the number of data with certain condition whether substring 0 to 4 is greater than 1 and return Integer of the total number which confers to the condition.

        Integer count = batchController.input("D:/BatchFromMars/SortData/sort1.txt", "UTF8")
 		                          .output("D:/BatchFromMars/SortData/test.txt", "UTF8")